go-goyave/goyave/v6_CHANGELOG.md

 - Improved documentation by using links
 - Paginator: fetch query isn't executed anymore if the count query returns 0.
 - Factory Save now returns an error
-- Database timeout plugin now works on Scan too
+- Database timeout plugin now works on Scan too.
+It doesn't work on Row() and Rows().

 TODO docs pass with links
 TODO cleanup resources directory